schneimo/simmod/README.md

 pip install -e .
 ```

+## Structure
+Each simulation can be changed through a handful of modifiers.
+Every modifier changes a specific category of parameters of the simulation (i.e. material of the object, body properties, etc.).
+Modifiers can be configured with configurations which specify the parameters/objects to change.
+The elements of the configurations are stored in `parameterization` objects.

 ## Usage

-Usage is simple and can be performed in 3 steps which is generally structured as followed:
+Usage is simple and can be performed in 3 steps which is generally structured as follows:
 ```python
 sim = Simulation(...)  # Initialize the simulation mod = ModifierClass(sim)  # Initialize the modifier